 Aim to reach the stream you see on maps, though it’s not quite that far.

-The wreckage is huge.
 This North American B-25 Mitchell bomber flew missions in France during WWII.
 But in 1948, on home territory, a navigation error led to this crash: the pilots, flying at night in poor conditions, thought they were following the Hudson River, but they were actually over the Ashokan Reservoir and struck the wall of mountains on its western rim.
 After 70+ years many large chunks remain largely intact.
-The wreck extends at least a hundred vertical feet up and down the gully from 2700’.

 Bear in mind, this is the site of a tragedy.
-Please be mindful.
+Please be respectful.

 The land here is very tough.
 Even on a subsequent hike to Balsam Cap, I did not manage to navigate the lower part of the descent to my satisfaction.

-You might prefer to follow your own track down The Rim Trail and back through the talus field to reconnect with the woods road that leads back down to the parking area.
+You may prefer to follow your own track back down through the talus field to reconnect with the woods road that leads down to the parking area.

 If you love tough hikes, try pairing Wittenberg and Cornell, which are both trailed, but that’s a solid 10 mile day-hike with some very rewarding views.
 North Dome and Sherrill is another classic double-bill if you want a bushwhack to remember.
 The ultimate bushwhack, though, is doing Rocky and Lone together — as tough a hike as you can get in the Catskills.